Need a little Help?

-These are the top questions we hear from our customers relating to Counseling & Therapy.
+These are the top questions for Counseling & Therapy we hear from our customers.

-In order to see the answer to the question, please select a box.
+In order to see the answers to the frequently asked questions, please select a box.

 It can be confusing at times as the terms are often used interchangeably.
 At their core, both professionals focus on improving psychological well-being by providing emotional support and guidance—but there are some subtle differences in how they practice.
 In this post about marriage counseling, we dive into this in more detail.

 We do offer Telehealth.
 Since it has been so effective and convenient for our clients.
 We only offer telehealth services going forward.
 In addition, we have been able to cut our rates and pass those office space savings on to our cients.

 You can expect to feel comfortable the first session.
 Our number one goal is to establish that connection in which you feel completely comfortable working with us.
 This provides the optimum environment for us to begin helping you be your best self.

 Northstar Counseling Services are in high demand.
 We usually can schedule new patients inside of a week.
 We try to leave a few time slots open for emergencies and new patients.
 Give us a call at (214) 494-0737 or schedule a time directly via this portal and let us know your circumstances, we will work on scheduling you in.

 Northstar Counseling offers a 24 hour cancellation policy.
 As long as you cancel your appointment at least 24 hours prior to your appointment there is no fee guaranteed.
 Inside of 24 hours, cancellations are on a case by case basis of whether or not there is a fee associated with it.